dmitrii-ageev/ansible-rsyslog/README.md

 rsyslog__modules: A list of dictionaries.
 Defines a list of rsyslog modules.
 Key-value pairs:
  * name    - The name of a module.
- * comment - Description of the module.
+ * comment - Optional.
+Description of the module.
  * options - Configuration for the module.

 rsyslog__config: A list of dictionaries.
 Defines rsyslog configuration files and their options.